 - Supply: housing supply delivered in the right location at the right time - Diversity: housing is diverse, meeting varied and changing needs of people across their life - Affordability: housing that is affordable and secure - Resilience: housing that is enduring and resilient to natural and social change.

-HUNTER REGIONAL PLAN 2036
+HUNTER REGIONAL PLAN 2041

-The Hunter Regional Plan 2036 sets the vision for the Hunter to be the leading regional economy in Australia, with a vibrant metropolitan city at its heart.
-The Plan guides the NSW Government's land use planning priorities and decisions over the next 20 years.
+The Hunter Regional Plan 2041 sets the vision for the Hunter to be the leading regional economy in Australia, with a vibrant metropolitan city at its heart.